 The sequence on the Times Square-Grand Central shuttle took two full days to shoot (without permission from the Transit Authority), even though it lasts for only a few minutes on screen.
 Car 6609, an R-17, is preserved at the Transit Museum in Brooklyn.
 A different trainset was apparently substituted between the time filming of that scene began and ended because the car numbers are not the same when Fernando Rey finally outwits Gene Hackman and leaves him behind at the station.

-The principal car chase scene was widely considered to be the best ever put on film at the time, overtaking Bullitt for that honor.
-William Friedkin later attempted to outdo himself with a chase sequence in To Live and Die in L.A..
+The principal car chase scene was widely considered to be the best ever put on film at the time, overtaking Bullitt (1968) for that honor.
+William Friedkin later attempted to outdo himself with a chase sequence in To Live and Die in L.A.
+(1985).

-William Friedkin has said the chase scene was shot entirely out of sequence, and over a period of five weeks.
+William Friedkin has said the chase scene wasn't fully scripted, but largely conceived while they were doing location scouting.
+It was almost completely improvised and shot entirely out of sequence, over a period of five weeks.
 It did not involve solid day-to-day shooting, and all of the shooting was confined between the hours of 10am- 3pm.
 One reason was that they were given permission to use only one particular Brooklyn line, the Stillwell Avenue, running from Coney Island into Manhattan (the West End line).
 The entire chase was shot with an Arriflex camera, as was most of the picture.
 One brief shot, where Doyle's car slams into the fence, was filmed in Ridgewood under the Myrtle Ave., or M, line.

 The car chase was filmed without obtaining the proper permits from the city.
 Members of the NYPD's tactical force helped control traffic.
 But most of the control was achieved by the assistant directors with the help of off-duty NYPD officers, many of whom had been involved in the actual case.
 The assistant directors, under the supervision of Terence A. Donnelly, cleared traffic for approximately five blocks in each direction.
 Permission was given to literally control the traffic signals on those streets where they ran the chase car.
+Even so, in many instances, they illegally continued the chase into sections with no traffic control, where they actually had to evade real traffic and pedestrians.
+Many of the (near) collisions in the movie were therefore real and not planned (with the exception of the near-miss of the lady with the baby carriage, which was carefully rehearsed).
 A flashing police light was placed on top of the car to warn bystanders.
-Hackman did some of the driving but the extremely dangerous stunts were performed by Bill Hickman with Friedkin filming from the backseat.
+A camera was mounted on the car's bumper for the shots from the car's point-of-view.
+Hackman did some of the driving but the extremely dangerous stunts were performed by Bill Hickman, with Friedkin filming from the backseat.
 Friedkin operated the camera himself because the other camera operators were married with children and he was not.